-It also enforces that a maintenance transaction can only end when it is consistent or canceled by an erase.
+In Admin configuration, the System Firmware enforces that a maintenance transaction can only end when it is consistent or canceled by an erase.

-6.21 Static attribute initialisation (FMT\MSA.3) / Loader
+6.21 Static attribute initialisation (FMT_MSA.3) / Loader

 In Admin configuration, the System Firmware provides restrictive default values for the Flash Loader security attributes.